Bet you didn't know your Mac could do all this

 44. Resize your windows like a window-resizin' pro

-In Yosemite, clicking the green button at the top left of a window now takes that window full screen rather than maximising it, but you can restore the old behaviour by holding ⌥ as you hover over the green button.
+Since Yosemite, clicking the green button at the top left of a window now takes that window full screen rather than maximizing it, but you can restore the old behavior by holding ⌥ as you hover over the green button.

-But there's more!
-Hold ⌥ as you resize one side of a window and the window also resizes from the other side as well.
-Hold ⇧ and the window resizes proportionally, aligned to the opposite edge (which sounds a bit confusing but makes sense when you try it).
-Or hold ⌥ and ⇧ when resizing a window for the whole thing to shrink down proportionally around the centre.
-Put it all together and you could click the green button to make a window fill the screen then resize one edge while holding ⌥ and ⇧ so that you make it smaller but keep it centred.
+Or, hold ⌥ and ⇧ when resizing a window for the whole thing to shrink down proportionally around the centre.
+Put it all together and you could click the green button to make a window fill the screen then resize one edge while holding ⌥ and ⇧ so that you make it smaller but keep it centered.
 OCD FTW!

 45. Take control of your windows

 You can be quite flexible when it comes to windows in OS X or macOS – not only can you drag from any side to resize them these days, but you can also hold Option to resize them from two sides at once (the one you're dragging and the opposite one), or hold Shift to resize it while keeping it locked to the same proportions.